sicz/docker-lighttpd/README.md

 ### Usage

-Use the command `make` to simplify the Docker container development tasks:
+Use the command `make` to simplify the Docker image development tasks:
 ```bash
 make all                # Build a new image and run the tests
 make ci                 # Build a new image and run the tests